Contents

 Building a walled garden: benefits and drawbacks

-The idea to build walled gardens didn’t just come out of nowhere or some companies’ desire to prevent their clients from using competitor services (well, who knows, really).
+The idea to build walled gardens didn’t just come out of nowhere or some companies’ desire to prevent their clients from using The idea to build walled gardens didn’t just come out of nowhere.
+Essentially, walled gardens were born because of challenges leveraging user data.

 With the walls up and elimination of third-party data, it has become easier for tech giants to ensure compliance with GDPR and similar regulations.
 As a result, some of the tech giants now take advantage of this strategy which, in many cases, made them the only option for their clients.